 A versatile forward whose AFL career was defined by flashes of brilliant play and a persistent battle with injury.

-Ricky Petterd's journey to the Australian Football League was one of sheer determination.
+Ricky Petterd kicked five goals on his AFL debut for Melbourne in 2007, instantly becoming a fan favorite.
 Hailing from Queensland, a non-traditional footy state, he moved to Melbourne as a teenager to pursue his dream.
-Drafted by Melbourne, he announced himself with a stunning five-goal debut in 2007, instantly becoming a fan favorite.
-Petterd played as a clever half-forward, known for his sharp football brain, clean hands, and knack for kicking crucial goals.
-However, his trajectory was repeatedly interrupted by serious injuries, including a collapsed lung and shoulder reconstructions.
-A trade to Richmond offered a fresh start, where he added defensive grit to his game, but his body ultimately couldn't sustain the demands of the elite level.
-His career, while shorter than hoped, is remembered for its passionate highlights and what-might-have-been potential.
+A clever half-forward, he showed a sharp football brain, clean hands, and a knack for crucial goals.
+Serious injuries repeatedly interrupted his trajectory—a collapsed lung and shoulder reconstructions among them.
+A trade to Richmond added defensive grit to his game, but his body could not sustain elite demands.
+His career, shorter than hoped, is remembered for passionate highlights and what-might-have-been potential.

 1981–1996